buildparafin/cardconnect-proxy-cdk/README.md

 ## Configuring

-A stack for running a secure CardConnect proxy is in `./lib/cardconnect-proxy-cdk-stack.js` and may be either imported into an existing app, or run from the app `./bin/cardconnect-proxy-cdk.js`.
+A stack for running a secure CardConnect proxy is in `./bin/cardconnect-proxy-cdk.js` and may be either run or imported into an existing app.

 In this file you can specify:

 - remote URL for CardConnect
 - Authentication token (may be loaded from Secrets Manager)
-- A basic lambda for filtering valid requests.
+- List of allowed Merchant Ids
 - Which exact endpoints to expose (currently just `/funding` is needed).

-The default lambda is in `./lib/lambdas/restrictMerchIds.js` and contains a small whitelist of merchids, that may be customized.
-A custom access policy can also be introduced there if you wanted to have an IP whitelist, or IAM restrictions.
+- Whether to require an API Key
+- Which IP addresses to allow to access this endpoint

 As needed, this may also be attached to a subdomain or to an authentication system.